kktsvetkov/benchmark-php-routing/README.md

 php scripts/quick-benchmark.php
 ```

-# Routes
+# Routes: Bitbucket API

 All the routes for this benchmark are read from this address:
 https://api.bitbucket.org/swagger.json

 Only the paths are used, and the HTTP verbs/methods are ignored.

-You can see the list of paths in [bitbucket-routes.txt](bitbucket-routes.txt):
+You can see the list of paths in [routes/provider/bitbucket](routes/provider/bitbucket):

 ```
 /addon